Web Editing

 All documents PDF, Word, PPT, etc. in addition to social media posts and email must meet Web Content Accessibility Guidelines (WCAG) 2.1 Level AA compliance starting April 24, 2026.

-• Quick tips for passing the accessibility check
+• Tips for passing the accessibility check

 Tips for passing the accessibility check